pranaypandey-cds/pranaypandey-cds.github.io/_posts/2025-04-02-why-scale-the-scaled-attention.md

 \text{Attention}(Q, K, V) = \text{softmax}\left(\frac{QK^\top}{\sqrt{d_k}}\right)V
 $$

 The term **"scaled"** in this equation isn’t just a fancy name—it comes with solid mathematical reasoning.

-Unlike many hyperparameters in deep learning that are often tuned through trial and error or heuristics (rules of thumb), the scaling factor $\sqrt{d_k}$ has a theoretical motivation.
+Unlike many hyperparameters in deep learning that are often tuned through trial and error or heuristics, the scaling factor $\sqrt{d_k}$ has a theoretical motivation.

 ## Logic